Research themes

-![]() The human being has impressive cognitive abilities.
+The human being has impressive cognitive abilities.
 To define and to update objectives, to adapt flexibly to the environment, and to guide appropriate behavior are just a few examples.
-These abilities rest upon executive functions (EF) of which response inhibition, conflict monitoring, memory-updating and cognitive flexibility are of particular importance.
+These abilities rest upon executive functions (EFs).
 We assess how the brain implements these functions.
-Our research interests concern the neural correlates of EF and the neural underpinnings of inter-individual differences in healthy young adults as well as in older participants and patients.
-For the understanding of normal behavior, healthy cognitive aging and psychopathologies, such differentiation of functional and neuroanatomical markers and the establishment of associations between the brains` morphology, neurofunction and behavior are crucially important.
+Our research interests concern the neural correlates of EFs and the neural underpinnings of inter-individual differences in healthy young adults as well as in older participants and people with mental disorders.
+For the understanding of normal behaviour, healthy cognitive aging and psychopathologies, such differentiation of functional and neuroanatomical markers and the establishment of associations between the brains` morphology, neurofunction and behavior are crucially important.

 |

-![]() In context of cognitive enhancement, neuroscientific techniques like neurofeedback demonstrate great potential by offering a rather direct pathway to the underpinnings of cognition via the modulation of relevant neural mechanisms.
+In context of cognitive enhancement, neuroscientific techniques like neurofeedback demonstrate great potential by offering a rather direct pathway to the underpinnings of cognition via the modulation of relevant neural mechanisms.
 A specific type of neural mechanism are neural oscillations, which seem to directly reflect perceptual and cognitive processes.
 A particular oscillation reliably associated with EFs is the so-called frontal-midline (fm)-theta, which is suggested as “working language” of EF.
-My investigation includes testing the modulability of fm-theta and focuses on the effects of neurofeedback on cognition.
+Our investigation includes testing the effects of fm-theta self-regulation, the investigation of the working languages and optimization of the protocol.
 For the application of neurofeedback, a freely available software program was developed: NeurofeedbackSuite 1.0 (NFS).

 |